Economy of Mexico: Automotive

 any North American nation.
 The industry produces technologically complex components and engages in research and development.

 The "Big Three" (General Motors, Ford and Chrysler) have been operating in Mexico since the 1930s, while Volkswagen and Nissan built their plants in the 1960s.
 In Puebla 70 industrial part-makers cluster around Volkswagen.
 In the 2010s expansion of the sector was surging.
-In 2014 more than $10 billion in investment was committed in the first few months of the year.
-Kia in August 2014 announced plans for a $1 billion factory in Nuevo León.
-At the time Mercedes-Benz and Nissan were already building a $1.4 billion plant near Aguascalientes, while BMW was planning a $1-billion assembly plant in San Luis Potosí.
-Additionally, Audi began building a $1.3 billion factory at San José Chiapa near Puebla in 2013.
+In 2014, more than $10 billion in investment was committed in the first few months of the year.
+In August 2014, Kia announced plans for a $1 billion factory in Nuevo León.
+At the time, Mercedes-Benz and Nissan were already building a $1.4 billion plant near Aguascalientes, while BMW was planning a $1-billion assembly plant in San Luis Potosí.
+Additionally, Audi began building a $1.3 billion factory in San José Chiapa, near Puebla, in 2013.